 The question suggests that Disney is considering a new type of Annual Pass or changes to the existing options that would block Passholders on dates of high attendance after new exhibits debut.
 Most likely, the question is being asked in anticipation of Star Wars Land, Toy Story Land, and Pandora (or Avatar Land as fans commonly refer to it), which are all scheduled to open in the coming years.

 This would definitely be a new direction in terms of seasonal passes.
 It’s common for theme parks to have various levels of passes, and some of them have blackout periods that pertain to peak seasons on the calendar.
-However, those peak seasons are determined by traditional patterns for vacationing such as school breaks.
-They have never been dictated by the the opening of a new attraction.
-It seems as if Disney is now reconsidering this way of thinking, and it isn’t hard to see why if you recall the five-hour long wait for Frozen Ever After when that attraction initially opened.
+However, those peak seasons are determined by traditional patterns for vacationing, such as school breaks.
+They have never been dictated by the opening of a new attraction.
+However, it seems as if Disney is now reconsidering this way of thinking, and it isn’t hard to see why if you recall the five-hour-long wait for Frozen Ever After when that attraction initially opened.

 Leave a comment below and tell us your thoughts.

 CLICK HERE to purchase Frozen Merchandise at ShopDisney.